danbev/learning-crypto/notes/in-toto.md

 of the hashing algorithm used and the digest (the outcome of the hash function).
 The name could be a file name but it can also be left unspecified using `_`.

-This leads us to the `Predicate` structure which is just like it is show above and has a type and an any object as the content of the predicate.
+This leads us to the `Predicate` structure which is just like it is showed above and has a type and any object as the content of the predicate.
-This is the innermost part of the attestation and can contain pretty much any metadata related to the Statement objects subjects.
+This is the innermost part of the attestation and can contain pretty much any metadata related to the Statement object's subjects.
 The type of predicate provides a way to knowing how to interpret the predicate field.
 Examples of predicate types are `SLSA Provenance`, `Link` from in-toto 0.9 which was what the earlier examples in this document used.
 It can also be `SPDX`